 Notes

-This recipe was first published 21 October 2017 but is now updated with a recipe card and updated text/photos.
+This recipe was first published 21 October 2017 but is now completely updated.

 we love chestnut flour but never thought of adding it to banana bread.
 Love the figs and nuts on top